cetic/tsimulus-saas/README.md

 The `/vagrant` folder in the VM is shared with the folder where the `Vagrantfile` is on the host computer.

 ### 0.3.
-Local development development with Minikube
+Local development environment with Minikube

 #### 0.3.1.
 Install Minikube